 After renewing our food supplies in Fort Portal, we headed south to Kasese.
-Soon after crossing the Equator line (markers on both side of the road), we turned right toward Kabatoro gate of QENP.
+Soon after crossing the Equator line (markers on both sides of the road), we turned right, toward Kabatoro gate of QENP.

-After paying our entrance and camping fees, we headed further to Mweya peninsula, where we camped for three nights in Mweya campsite.
-There is not much shade there, but as most of the time we were alone there, we could use the thatched lapa for our kitchen and living room – it provided a nice shade during the hottest hours of the day.
-The campsite is overlooking the Kazinga Channel and during the day we were regularly visited by a herd of watterbucks.
-During the nights we heard hippos graze right around our tent on several occasions.
+After paying our entrance and camping fees, we headed further to the Mweya peninsula, where we camped for three nights at Mweya campsite.
+There is not much shade there, but as most of the time we were alone, we could use the thatched lapa for our kitchen and living room – it provided a nice shade during the hottest hours of the day.
+The campsite is overlooking the Kazinga Channel and during the day we were regularly visited by a herd of waterbucks.
+During the nights, we heard hippos grazing right around our tent.

-Game-viewing tracks in a channel area of the QENP are very overgrown, so animal sightings are slightly limited by thick vegetation.
-But nevertheless, we saw plenty of elephants, buffaloes and plain antelopes.
-On the other side of the park, in Kaseny plains, typical savanna offers different experience, with broad views and only lonely trees here and there.
-There we saw the only pack of lions and a lonely leopard in an euphorbia tree on this trip.
+Game-viewing tracks in a channel area of the QENP are very overgrown, so animal sightings are rather limited by thick vegetation.
+But nevertheless, we saw plenty of elephants, buffaloes, and plain antelopes.
+On the other side of the park, in Kaseny plains, typical savanna offers different experiences, with broad views and only lonely trees here and there.
+There, we saw the only pack of lions on this trip and a lone leopard in an euphorbia tree.

-Near peninsula campsite there is a nice restaurant, called Tembo Canteen, which offer inexpensive cold drinks and decent meals as well as excelent view accros Kazinga Channel.
+Near peninsula campsite, there is a nice restaurant, called Tembo Canteen, which offers inexpensive cold drinks and decent meals, as well as excellent views across Kazinga Channel.

 We did a boat trip along Kazinga Channel, which connects Lake George and Lake Edward.
 We found this launch trip very worth-while.
-Beside the usual near-water animals, it offers splendid bird sightings.
+Besides the usual near-water animals, it offers splendid bird sightings.

-After three nights in Mweya, we moved to the southern tip of the park for one more night, to Ishasha sector.
+After three nights in Mweya, we moved to the southern tip of the park, to Ishasha sector, for one more night.
 That area of QENP again has a totally different character, with typical east African savanna.
 We liked it enormously.
 We stay at river campsite #1.
 Campsite #2 is even more private and isolated, but it doesn’t have running water from the tap.
-Campsites lay on the banks of Ishasha river, which also forms a border with Democratic Republic of Congo on the other side.
-We hired a ranger to guide us on a game drive around fig trees at the south corner of Ishasha, to help as locate tree climbing lions, for which this part of park is famous for.
-Unfortunately, we have had no such luck.
+Campsites lay on the banks of the Ishasha river, which also forms a border with the Democratic Republic of Congo on the other side.
+We hired a ranger to guide us on a game drive around fig trees at the south corner of Ishasha, to help as locate tree-climbing lions, for which this part of the park is famous.
+Unfortunately, we have had no luck with them.
 Maybe next time.